Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SntikqCypAU.md

 ### Transcript

-> can you make the q a for non-registered users to make an easy-to-press question no i don't think that's a i don't think that's necessarily a good idea we'll probably end up with i mean there's spam issues for one but, it's not it's not that it's not hard to sign up you know it's it takes just a minute or two to sign up and then you can i believe you guys you can figure it out
+> can you make the q a for non-registered users to make an easy-to-press question no I don't think that's a I don't think that's necessarily a good idea we'll probably end up with I mean there's spam issues for one but, it's not it's not that it's not hard to sign up you know it's it takes just a minute or two to sign up and then you can I believe you guys you can figure it out